-It is known more for its excellent mobile and intuitive custom apps, plus its solid speeds and good performance levels.
+This VPN for Rust has a strong network of servers in 94 countries.
+It is also known for its excellent mobile and intuitive custom apps, plus its solid speeds and good performance levels.

 It works on major operating systems including Windows, and features throttle-free servers, zero-log policy, so it doesn’t maintain your user logs or monitors your online activity.